What is Inheritance Tax?

 The residence allowance can also be inherited by a spouse or civil partner, even though their partner may have died many years before its introduction in the 2017/18 tax year.

 In cases where the first spouse or civil partner dies with an estate worth £2m or less, the remaining spouse will always be entitled to 100% of the standard main residence nil-rate band (MRNRB) for that year.

-Where the first spouse’s estate is worth more than £2m, the remaining partner will see any unused main residence allowance they inherit tapered by £1 for every £2 that the deceased’s net estate exceeds £2m.
+Where the first spouse’s estate is worth more than £2 million, the remaining partner will see any unused main residence allowance they inherit tapered by £1 for every £2 that the deceased’s net estate exceeds £2 million.
 Where the surviving partner dies and their estate is worth over £2 million, they’ll also be subject to the tapered MRNRB.

 Downsizing and the Main Residence Nil-Rate Band

 Anyone who chose to ‘downsize’ or sell their main residence after 8 July 2015, to move into residential care or the home of a relative, will have their main residence allowance protected.

 So long as any replacement property or assets that might arise form part of their estate that is passed to their descendants, their full main residence allowance will apply.

 As well as the abovementioned married couple’s allowance – there’s no inheritance tax liability between husband and wife or civil partners – you can give away a range of gifts in certain circumstances in any given tax year:

 You can give away up to a combined total of £3,000 in each tax year (6 April to 5 April) to whomever you chose.
 You can carry over up to £3,000 in unused IHT allowance from one tax year to the next, but you must use up all of this carried over allowance in that tax year.